-Skills and knowledge gained from the successful completion of this program include the ability to:
+Skills, knowledge and competencies gained from a successful completion of the program following the National EMS Scope of Practice include the ability to:

 EMT Core Classes

 - Our EMT course covers techniques of emergency medical care in a variety of situations.

 - Our Pharmacology course deals with the administration of emergency medications in the field.

 - The Cardiac Care ECG courses are designed to acquaint you with basic electrocardiographic (ECG) rhythm analysis and interpretation and related care in a clinical and prehospital setting.

 - The Vehicle Extrication course Incorporates new knowledge and skills necessary to access, extricate, and care for victims of crash incidents.

 Continuing education and refresher training is also provided for those wishing to maintain their level of certification and to prepare for more advanced courses.
 View our program resources to obtain information and download resources.

 The EMT/Fire Science Department is now accepting applications for the Paramedic Education Program.
 Follow the link to obtain your application now!

 Job growth in this field is expected to be faster than average for all jobs.
 Emergencies and an aging population will continue to drive demand for this occupation.
 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage, and employment trend information.